jsmmth/MorphModalKit/README.md

 ```

 Pass your sticky class to `present(…, sticky:)` or `push(…, sticky:)`.

+> **Tip**: See [Examples/UIKitExample/Modals/StickyElements.swift](./Examples/UIKitExample/UIKitExample/Modals/StickyElements.swift) for an example of how I have used this in the example.

 > **Note:** Interaction events “fall through” the container except on its interactive subviews.